CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/draft-blog-post.md

 ---
-layout     : post  #NEVER CHANGE THIS title      : "Draft Blog Post"  #WHat do you want your blog post to be called categories : website How To tags       : blog author     : Adam  #Write your name here comments   : true  #This allows people to comment on your post
+layout     : post  #NEVER CHANGE THIS title      : "Draft Blog Post"  #WHat do you want your blog post to be called categories : tutorial tags       : getstarted getinvolved author     : Adam  #Write your name here comments   : true  #This allows people to comment on your post
 ---